 Educational programs are available at Campbell University’s main campus in Buies Creek, North Carolina, and through its extended campuses, that support Camp Lejeune and Marine Corps Air Station, New River, Fort Bragg/Pope, and Raleigh.
 Undergraduate courses offered through the University’s Distance Education program provide the flexibility needed for military professionals who are deployed or stationed overseas.

 Each campus has a separate VA Certifying Official who is the liaison between veteran students and the Department of Veterans Affairs and assists eligible veteran students understand their educational benefits, provide guidance on procedural requirements, and to certify, register and report enrollments to the VA to ensure that veterans receive their benefits in a timely manner.

-As a regionally accredited University, and a Servicemembers Opportunity College (SOC), Campbell University is approved by all branches of the military for tuition assistance benefits and is approved for the payment of VA educational benefits.
+As a regionally accredited University, Campbell University is approved by all branches of the military for tuition assistance benefits and is approved for the payment of VA educational benefits.

 Yellow Ribbon Program

 Campbell University Main Campus has renewed participation in the Yellow Ribbon program for academic year 2018-2019.
 The program was designed to allow institutions of higher learning to enter into an agreement with VA to fund tuition and fee expenses that exceed the highest public in-state undergraduate tuition rate.
 More information about this program and the eligibility requirements can be located on the Department of Veterans Affairs website.